 This degree provides a firm foundation in the important field of mobile and distributed systems.

-You will study a broad curriculum for two years, before learning about the design and development of advanced systems that allow multiple computers to communicate, for example, in online banking or gaming.
+Your modules focus on the design and development of advanced systems that allow multiple computers to communicate, for example, in online banking or gaming.
+These include:

 Mobile and distributed systems involve multiple computers processing data and communicating the results to each other, such as in electronic banking or online gaming, where the users are geographically separated.